Ulcer Care & Treatment | Center for Foot Care

-A diabetic foot ulcer is an open sore or wound that occurs in approximately 15 percent of patients with diabetes and is commonly located on the bottom of the foot.
+A diabetic foot ulcer is an open sore or wound that occurs in approximately 15 percent of patients with diabetes mellitus and is commonly located on the plantar surface of the foot.
 Of those who develop a foot ulcer, 6 percent will be hospitalized due to infection or other ulcer-related complications.

 What is a Diabetic Foot Ulcer?